 Each result in a different taste: when fines are attached to bigger particles they act as part of the large particle in the extraction and do not over-extract as when they are separate where fines only stick to other fines.

-When you get advice from other roasters … and in particular if you want to repeat a roast profile from others … its important to know their taste preference.
+When you get advice from other roasters … it’s important to know their taste preference.

 What roast degree do they prefer ?
-Do you prefer Clairity or a richer taste ?
+Do they prefer clairity or a richer taste ?
 What kind of aromas ?
-How high acidity ?
-Sweetness ?
+How much acidity ? and so on.

-We dont like the same things in coffee.
-But also; we dont notice the same things in the taste !
+We do not like the same things in coffee.
+But also; we don’t notice the same things.
 So much is going on in the taste of coffee – so we can easily get different experiences from the same coffee.

-Some immediately notice bitterness.
-If the coffee has any bitterness they dont like it.
+Some people immediately notice bitterness.
+If the coffee has any bitterness they don’t like it.
 Maybe they like a light roast with clairity and fruit/flowers aromas.
-And dislike roasted or burnt flavours.
+And dislike the burnt flavours.

 This is Henrik and me (Therese).
-He loves very dark roasted coffee – like they do in Italy.
+He loves very dark roasted coffee – like in the Italian coffee tradition.

-I find it tastes like a car workshop and awful burnt.
-I dont like it.
-But its fun to explore some times.
+I find it tastes like a car workshop and awfully burnt.
+I don’t like it.

-Normally I roast quite light (from around 1 minute from 1st crack start).
+Normally I roast quite light (from 45 sec to 2 minutes from 1st crack start).
 But I am not at the lightest end of the scale.
 Coffee roasters like The Coffee Collective here in Denmark and Tim Wendelboe in Norway are a bit lighter than me – and they like more acidity.